Oakchris1955/simple-fatfs/README.md

 ## TODO

 - [x] FAT12 support (just handle entries between 2 sectors)
-- [x] Distinguish between dirs and files in paths (this must also be verified by the filesystem, just like in the `std`)
+- [x] Distinguish between directories and files in paths (this must also be verified by the filesystem, just like in the `std`)
 - [x] Check whether system endianness matters (FAT is little-endian)
     PS: it does in fact matter. [bincode](https://crates.io/crates/bincode), which we use for (de)serialization allows us to configure the default endianess
 - [ ] Handle non-printable characters in names of files and directories
 - [ ] ExFAT support
 - [x] replace custom `io` implementation with the [embedded-io] crate
 - [ ] use `from_utf16be` for decoding LFNs (`str_from_utf16_endian` [#116258](https://github.com/rust-lang/rust/issues/116258))
-- [ ] handle duplicate file open, either by blocking or more preferably, by not allowing such behaviour.
+- [ ] handle duplicate file open, either by blocking or more preferably, by not allowing such behavior.
 - [ ] the majority of codepages will end up being dead code for most users, use features for enabling/disabling them.

 ## Known issues